 4. Reforming PERA

 Perhaps one of the thorniest issues legislators will face this session is the funding problems of Colorado PERA, the pension system for state and school district employees.
 We are hopeful the legislature avoids a short-term solution that kicks the can down the road.
-Colorado Succeeds supports reforms to PERA that would help attract and retain high quality education professionals.
-Check out these PERA member profiles for more information about how the current pension system fails to reward teachers consistently throughout their careers and doesn’t put them on a path toward a secure retirement.
-In fact, 85% of Colorado teachers and other school employees will leave public employment with insufficient retirement savings and no Social Security benefit for that work, according this report.
+Colorado Succeeds supports reforms to PERA that would help attract and retain high-quality education professionals.

 Putting PERA on sound financial footing would set up districts and teachers for greater success.
 School district’s contribution rates to PERA are higher than they have ever been before and that means less money in the classroom and fewer teachers.

 As in previous years, strengthening school accountability will remain an area of focus in 2018.
 Families, communities, and school leaders should have a clear picture of how schools are performing, and it should be easier to see how underserved populations and other groups of students are doing.
 Colorado Succeeds will support efforts to ensure transparent information is accessible and actionable to all stakeholders so that it can be uses to guide continuous improvement, support local leaders in making decisions about where to target resources, and help parents choose the learning providers for their children.